Veterinary Nursing Clinics & Services

-We know you know about the importance of regular flea and worm treatments but we also understand that administering worming tablets – especially to cats – can be easier said than done!
-That’s when a free clinic can really help.
+We know you know about the importance of regular flea and worm treatments but we also understand that administering worming tablets – especially to cats – can be easier said than done.

-Our vet nurses will administer any treatments your vet has prescribed so your pet is properly protected against parasites.
+Our vet nurses will administer any treatments your vet has prescribed so your pet is properly protected against parasites and if your pet is a member of our Healthy Paws Club it’s all included in your monthly subscription!
 While you and your companion is with us, we’ll also check for flea dirt or fleas and provide advice on the most appropriate flea treatment to suit your pet and your lifestyle.